ZocoLini/cuqdyn-c/README.md

 - xml2-2.9.1
 - cvodes-7.3.0 (Built by CMake)
-- matio-2.9.1 (Built by CMake)
 - hdf5-1.8.12 (Built by CMake)
-- gsl-1.14 (Built by CMake if not present)
+- gsl-2.7 (Built by CMake if not present)

 ## ENV Vars